huseyinalb/hush/README.md

 #Hu Shell

-A basic shell implementation which recognizes commands, arguments and the && keyword
+A basic shell implementation which recognizes commands, arguments, pipe and the && keyword
 To exit give ^d

 ###Examples